 Long policies procedures?
 What is the right length for your policies and procedures documents?
 Most authors don’t write short standard operating procedures (SOP).
 But creating very long procedures of 50, 70 or more pages is common.
-So how long should your policies, procedures, or work instructions be?
+So how long should your policies, procedures, or work instructions be before you ask yourself “are your policies and procedures too long?”

 Let’s start with your business policies.
 A policy is a guiding principle used to set direction in an organization.
 How much space do you need to set direction?
 What is the right length for a business policy?